msilb/quantcloud-web/README.md

 ## Dependencies Management

-To add js dependencies run, e.g. `bower install gridster --save`, remove dependencies with `bower uninstall jquery --save`.
+To add js dependencies run e.g. `bower install gridster --save`, remove dependencies with `bower uninstall jquery --save`.
 The `--save` switch is important because then you can use grunt to automatically inject dependencies into your index.html with `grunt bowerInstall`.

 ## Deploying